Keto No Bake Cookies

 Can coconut oil be substituted for the butter?

-Yes, coconut oil can be used in place of the butter in this chocolate cookie recipe.
+Yes, coconut oil works in place of butter in this recipe.

 Other Keto Dessert Recipes